abtin/notes/2022/May.md

 - Listening to Life 3.0 made me think about AI way more carefully.
 - What is the goal of highway?
 To be driven on!
 - The goal of physical world is to end up in entropy.
 The goal of evolution is to reproduce.

+### May 02, 2022

+#### Thoughts

+- Being ahead is not enough.
+Delivering results and getting adopted by users are crucial.
+- Another black swan is on the way.
+This time it might be the economy.